drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/Scrublet.rst

 Citation
 --------
-If you used this workflow for analysis, please reference our paper (REFERENCE) as well as `Scrublet <https://www.cell.com/cell-systems/pdfExtended/S2405-4712(18)30474-5>`__.
+If you used the Demuxafy platform for analysis, please reference our paper (REFERENCE) as well as `Scrublet <https://www.cell.com/cell-systems/pdfExtended/S2405-4712(18)30474-5>`__.